 lifelong commitment to education…

 One could say my connection to education is

-university years in Canada.
-As a volunteer while my four children navigated the
+Canada.
+As a volunteer while my four children

-Guelph.
-Now, sharing my time between helping to care for my grandchildren and
+Now, sharing my time between helping to care for my

-been a resident of Guelph for over 40 years – save
+I have been a resident of Guelph since 1969 – save

 for a three-year hiatus in Nova Scotia – and I have

 served as a School Board trustee in Upper Grand for

 the past 23 years.